Living-with-machines/.github/profile/README.md

 ![Living with Machines logo](https://raw.githubusercontent.com/Living-with-machines/.github/main/lwm_logo_cropped.png)

-This is the GitHub organisation for the [Living with Machines](https://livingwithmachines.ac.uk/).
+This is the GitHub organisation for the [Living with Machines](https://livingwithmachines.ac.uk/) project.
 Here you will find code supporting research publications, software, code for working with datasets, workshops and tutorials.

 ## Overview of our GitHub repositories